Kong/docs.konghq.com/app/konnect/runtime-manager/index.md

 ## Runtime groups

-Konnect manages runtime configuration in runtime groups.
+{{site.konnect_short_name}} manages runtime configuration in runtime groups.
 Each runtime group acts as a separate control plane and can manage runtime configurations independently of any other group.
 See [runtime groups](/konnect/runtime-manager/runtime-groups) for more information.